 Christopher M. Austen was elected to Knight Foundation’s board of trustees in March 2014.
 He chairs the Investment Committee and serves on the Audit Committee.

-Austen is a managing director of BPEA Private Equity, a Boston-based, private equity firm investing diversified small market buyout and growth funds as well as healthcare sector focused funds.
+Austen is a directing partner of BPEA Private Equity, a Boston-based, private equity firm investing diversified small market buyout and growth funds as well as healthcare sector focused funds.
 He joined the firm in 2006 and manages the investment process, strategy implementation and operations and shares final decisions regarding investments.

 Previously, he was CEO of a SaaS-based collaboration and communication company.
 Early in his career, Austen was a partner at Southeast Interactive Technology Funds, an early-stage IT-focused venture capital fund based in the Research Triangle Park in North Carolina.